 The Village Almost Without Greed

-Lily Begg & James Soderholm
+Lily Begg & Dr. Soderholm

 JS: I understand that you have read my dialogue with Drishti Rai (“The Village Without Greed”) and I am wondering how your present circumstances contribute to a discussion of what I shall politely called the depredations of capitalism.
 At times like these, I always seek out one of my oldest friends—etymology.